Recreating with thread: 5 artists using found materials

 Artistic collaborations are a significant part of her practice; notable projects include Brotkatze Collaboration IV with Kommissar Hjuler, Kunststueck, Berlin.

-Learn more about Emmanuelle’s daring explorations and new work here
+Learn more about Mona’s daring explorations and new work here

 Intimate stories by Hagar Vardimon: Books and paper sutured